All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Is Ipamorelin?

 Ipamorelin is a selective growth hormone-releasing peptide (GHRP) that stimulates the pituitary gland to release growth hormone (GH) in a natural, pulsatile pattern.
-It acts by binding to the ghrelin receptor (GHS-R1a) and is distinguished from older GHRPs by its clean side-effect profile: it does not significantly raise cortisol, prolactin, or appetite hormones at therapeutic doses .
+It acts by binding to the ghrelin receptor (GHS-R1a) and is distinguished from older GHRPs by its clean side-effect profile: it doesn't significantly raise cortisol, prolactin, or appetite hormones at therapeutic doses .

-Joint health is one of the most practical applications of GH optimization.
+Joint health is one of the most practical applications of GH improvement.
 The connective tissues that make up joints, including cartilage, tendons, ligaments, and synovial membrane, are all GH-responsive tissues.
 Understanding this relationship explains why ipamorelin has generated interest among individuals dealing with joint discomfort, stiffness, and age-related wear.

 How Growth Hormone Supports Joint Health